|Country Number (23)||1967||FIRST WAVE|

 Television Stations / Channels

-The Sierra Leone Broadcasting Service (SLBS) was established on 1 October 1958; the radio station (which had been established in 1934) was housed in an old war-time building in New England, Freetown.
+The Sierra Leone Broadcasting Service (SLBS) was established on 1 October 1958; the radio station (which had been launched in 1934) was housed in an old war-time Colonial Administrative building in New England, Freetown.

-Television was brought to the country by a consortium of private owners, including Thompson Television (International) Limited (who designed, and oversaw construction and installation of equipment), RCA, and the NBC network in the United States.
+Television was brought to the country by a consortium of private owners, including Thompson Television (International) Limited (TTI) (who designed, and oversaw construction and installation of equipment), RCA, and Television International Enterprises Ltd and the NBC network in the United States, who provided programming.
 The Sierra Leone government owned only a 40% share.
 SLTV and the SLBS operated entirely independently of one another.

-Sierra Leone Television (SLTV) was inaugurated on 27 April 1963, and operated out of the same building as the radio service, although broadcasts were limited to a 15 mile radius within the capital (in 1964, there were only 390 privately owned television sets in Freetown).
+Sierra Leone Television (SLTV) was inaugurated on 27 April 1963, and operated (broadcasting on Channel 2) out of a purpose-built studio, known as Broadcasting House.
+(According to some online sources, this was situated on Aberdeen Hill, whereas others locate it on the far more likely spot of Leicester Peak, which is in the centre of Freetown.)
+Broadcasts were limited to a 15 mile radius within the capital.
+In 1964, there were only 390 privately owned television sets in Freetown.

-By 1967, RCA and NBC had withdrawn from SLTV, leaving TTI as the sole manager (until 1972).
+By 1967, RCA and NBC had withdrawn their interests, leaving TTI as the sole manager of SLTV.